The Best Ski Resorts for Night Skiing in North America

 Steamboat, Colorado

 Both Keystone and Steamboat are great examples of major destination ski resorts offering night skiing.
 The Christie Peak Express high-speed chairlift whisks skiers to the top of Christie Peak (8,000 feet) for an evening adventure across five trails including Sitz, See Me, Vogue, Stampede and Lil’ Rodeo.
-All levels of skiing and riding are available with two beginner, two intermediate and one advanced trail.
+All levels of skiing and riding are available across several trails.
 Cruise down 1,100 vertical feet of terrain under state-of-the-art Ultra-Tech Lighting that significantly lights up the slopes.
-Night skiing runs from 5:30-8:30 p.m. from mid-December until the end of March, with the exception of Christmas Eve and Super Bowl Sunday.
+Night skiing runs from 5:30-8:30 p.m. weekend evenings (Thursday-Sunday) from mid-December until the end of March.
 Steamboat’s Night Skiing Combo includes a night lift ticket and rental equipment.

 » View Steamboat Lodging Options